 Extending Your Stay

 Ideally, we would recommend that you spend at least 2-3 days in Naples.
-There are many great sights that we had to exclude from our ‘one day in Naples’ itinerary, such as the Capodimonte Museum, the Bourbon Gallery, the Certosa di San Martino monastery complex, and the Catacombs of San Gennaro.
+There are many great sights that we had to exclude from our ‘one day in Naples’ itinerary, such as the Capodimonte Museum, the Bourbon Tunnel, the Certosa di San Martino monastery complex, and the Catacombs of San Gennaro.

 Where to Stay in Naples